awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

 ------
 #### [ Windows ]

 On Windows Server instances, the **AWS\-RunPatchBaseline** document downloads and invokes a PowerShell module, which in turn downloads a snapshot of the patch baseline that applies to the instance\.
-This patch baseline snapshot is passed to the Windows Update API, which controls downloading and installing the approved patches as appropriate\.
+This patch baseline snapshot contains a list of approved patches that is compiled by querying the patch baseline against a Windows Server Update Services \(WSUS\) server\.
+This list is passed to the Windows Update API, which controls downloading and installing the approved patches as appropriate\.

 ------
 #### [ Linux ]